BoostTree and BoostForest for Ensemble Learning: Introduction

-Boosting\cite{freund1996experiments,hastie2009multi,friedman2002stochastic}, the driving force of Gradient Boosting Machine\cite{friedman2001greedy} (GBM), can be used to reduce the bias of an ensemble.
+Boosting \cite{freund1996experiments,hastie2009multi,friedman2002stochastic}, the driving force of Gradient Boosting Machine (GBM) \cite{friedman2001greedy}, can be used to reduce the bias of an ensemble.
 It is an incremental learning process, in which a new base learner is built to compensate the error of previously generated learners.
 Each new base learner is added to the ensemble in a forward stage-wise manner.
 As the boosting algorithm iterates, base learners generated at later iterations tend to focus on the harder samples.
-Mason et al.\cite{mason2000} described boosting from the viewpoint of gradient descent and regarded boosting as a stage-wise learning scheme to optimize different objective functions iteratively.
-Popular implementations of GBMs, e.g., XGBoost\cite{chen2016xgboost} and LightGBM\cite{ke2017lightgbm}, have been successfully used in many applications\cite{chen2015higgs,rakhlin2018deep,liu2017combining,walsh2019regularized}.

-Friedman et al.\cite{friedman2000additive} proposed LogitBoost (Supplementary Algorithm~1) to optimize logistic regression by maximum likelihood.
-It generates the ensemble by performing Newton updates iteratively.
-In each iteration, LogitBoost first computes the working response and weights using Newton (for two-class) or quasi-Newton (for multi-class) method, and then the ensemble is updated by adding a new model, which is trained to fit the working response by a weighted least-squares regression.
-However, traditional boosting approaches\cite{friedman2001greedy,chen2016xgboost,ke2017lightgbm} often have many parameters and thus require cross-validation, which is unreliable on small datasets, and time-consuming on big data.
-It is desirable to develop an algorithm that has very few parameters and is robust to them.
+Mason et al. \cite{mason2000} described boosting from the viewpoint of gradient descent and regarded boosting as a stage-wise learning scheme to optimize different objective functions iteratively.
+FilterBoost \cite{FilterBoost2007} is a variant of AdaBoost \cite{freund1996experiments}, which fits an additive logistic regression model and minimizes the negative log likelihood step-by-step.
+DeepBoosting \cite{DeepBoosting2014} can use very deep decision trees as base learners.
+Popular implementations of GBM, e.g., XGBoost \cite{chen2016xgboost} and LightGBM \cite{ke2017lightgbm}, have been successfully used in many applications \cite{chen2015higgs,rakhlin2018deep,liu2017combining,walsh2019regularized}.
+However, traditional boosting approaches \cite{friedman2001greedy,chen2016xgboost,ke2017lightgbm} often have many parameters and thus require cross-validation, which is unreliable on small datasets, and time-consuming on big data.
+It is desirable to develop an algorithm that has very few parameters to tune and is robust to them.